ITIXO/MediatR.Extensions.AttributedBehaviors/README.md

 ## Custom behavior ordering

-By default, behaviors are orders as they are specified top-to-bottom.
+By default, behaviors are ordered based on the line number - as they are specified top-to-bottom.
 If you ever need to specify your custom ordering, you can.
 ```csharp

 // override default top->bottom ordering